-Doug Beetle: Your work has inspired many young people around the world.
-If a young person sees an environmental problem like plastic bag pollution in their community, but is not sure how to get started solving it, what is your advice on how they might get started?
+Mongabay Kids: Your work has inspired many young people around the world.
+If a young person sees an environmental problem like plastic bag pollution in their community, but is not sure how to get started in solving it, what is your advice?

 Isatou: If a young person sees plastic pollution around his or her environment, I will advise how he or she can get started.
 If it is a family polluting, you call the family and educate them about plastic pollution.

 If it is a community, you call the community and inform them about the plastic pollution and what are the problems that it can cause, and also inform them about the animals and people who are living around where the pollution is and what side effects it is going to cause within the environment.

 Then after that, you start working together with them to start cleaning the environment.
 You collect some waste and then train people on how to turn it into good products.

 Mongabay Kids: Have other communities in The Gambia been able to use your ideas to clean up their plastic bag pollution problems also?

 Isatou: Yes, because Njau Recycling and Income Generating Group is now formed as community-based organization and we call it Women in the City of Gambia.